 Oil-based paints, as well as paint thinner and other solvents, are hazardous materials and must be disposed of at a household hazardous waste site.
 The closest to Kirkland is the Factoria Household Hazardous Waste Drop-Off Site.

-Latex paints are not considered hazardous.
-If any liquid remains, the paint must be dried out – stirring in an equal part of kitty litter is the best option.
-(Don’t like this option?
+If you do not want to pay the recycling fee, you can dry out the paint and throw it away instead.
+Dry out paint by stirring in an equal part of kitty litter is the best option.
+(Don’t like the fee?
 Support paint stewardship legislation!)

 Painting can be green, even when your paint is white!